mousseng/xitools/README.md

 - `xitools` is a suite of UI replacement components, check its README for details
 - `recast` is a fork of `recast` that has been imgui-fied
 - `skillchain` tracks active and potential skillchains and magic bursts
+- `wheel` is a one-button ninja nuke thing
 - `repl` is a debugging tool to run lua code maybe more easily
 - `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you